stormuk/storm-twitter-for-wordpress/README.md

 Storm Twitter Feed for WordPress
 ================================

-Twitter API 1.1 compliant plugin that provides a single function for getting an array of a twitter timeline for use by theme developers.
+A Twitter API 1.1 compliant wordpress plugin that provides an array of a users timeline from Twitter for use by theme developers.

 The new Twitter API requires you be oAuth'd before you can request a list of tweets, this means that all of the existing Twitter plugins that simply make an AJAX request for to the JSON API endpoint will break as of March 2013.